National Front (UK)

 The National Front (NF) is a far-right, fascist political party in the United Kingdom.
 It is currently led by Tony Martin.
-As a minor party, it has never had its representatives elected to the British or European Parliaments, although it gained a small number of local councillors through defections and it has had a few of its representatives elected to community councils.
+A minor party, it has never had its representatives elected to the British or European Parliaments, although it gained a small number of local councillors through defections and it has had a few of its representatives elected to community councils.
 Founded in 1967, it reached the height of its electoral support during the mid-1970s, when it was briefly England's fourth-largest party in terms of vote share.

 The NF was founded by A. K. Chesterton, formerly of the British Union of Fascists, as a merger between his League of Empire Loyalists and the British National Party.
 It was soon joined by the Greater Britain Movement, whose leader John Tyndall became the Front's chairman in 1972.
 Under Tyndall's leadership it capitalised on growing concern about South Asian migration to Britain, rapidly increasing its membership and vote share in the urban areas of east London and northern England.
 Its public profile was raised through street marches and rallies, which often resulted in violent clashes with anti-fascist protesters, most notably the 1974 Red Lion Square disorders and the 1977 Battle of Lewisham.
 In 1982, Tyndall left the National Front to form a new British National Party (BNP).
 Many NF members defected to Tyndall's BNP, contributing to a substantial decline in the Front's electoral support.
 During the 1980s, the NF split in two; the Flag NF retained the older ideology, while the Official NF adopted a Third Positionist stance before disbanding in 1990.
 In 1995, the Flag NF's leadership transformed the party into the National Democrats, although a small splinter group retained the NF name.